Logo Design: Exploring the DNA of a Good Logo Design

 6. But Do Gather Feedback

-Once you have a logo, or a couple of options, gather some customer feedback.
+Once you have a logo, or a couple of logo options, gather some customer feedback.
 (This is far more valuable than the feedback you’ll get from people on your team.
 Customers are brutally honest and see things through a completely different lens.)

 If you have the funds to run a focus group, then you can certainly pull out all of the stops and conduct an official test.
 Otherwise you can use social media as a pretty effective tool for gathering insights and design-related feedback.
+This feedback step is a core part of any smart design process.

 Logo Design Options